-The seeds of the Scrum Methodology
+The Seeds of the Scrum Methodology

-In an article titled “The New Product Development Game” by Hirotaka Takeuchi Ikujiro Nonaka, the authors explained:
+In an article titled “The New Product Development Game” by Hirotaka Takeuchi and Ikujiro Nonaka, the authors explained:

 “In today’s fast-paced, fiercely competitive world of commercial new product development, speed and flexibility are essential.
 Companies are increasingly realizing that the old, sequential approach to developing new products simply won’t get the job done.
 Instead, companies in Japan and the United States are using a holistic method—as in rugby, the ball gets passed within the team as it moves as a unit up the field.”